-- (a) The standard ducts, Corrugated Optic Duct (hereafter called "COD") and bends shall be made from material consisting of High Density Polyethylene (HDPE) in accordance with internationally recognized standards.
-The ducts shall be ribbed inside. - (b) The standard sub-ducts including micro COD shall be made from HDPE, in accordance with internationally recognized standards.
-The sub-ducts shall be ribbed or silicone coated inside and shall be capable of accommodating Fibre Optic Cables or act as lead-ins to buildings and customer premises. - (c) HDPE 40mm can be used for Enterprise last mile of not more than (1mile) while licensees shall use COD that is ribbed on the inside to accommodate excess capacity. - (d) The outer corrugated ducts and inner ducts must be bonded so that the inner ducts do not separate from the exterior when temperature changes. - (e) The ducts shall be marked and labelled at each manhole and at all entry and end points. - (f) The following minimum size of ducts as contained in Table 2 below shall be used for all new metro Fibre installations:
+- a.
+The standard ducts, Corrugated Optic Duct (hereafter called "COD") and bends shall be made from material consisting of High Density Polyethylene (HDPE) in accordance with internationally recognized standards.
+The ducts shall be ribbed inside. - b.
+The standard sub-ducts including micro COD shall be made from High Density Polyethylene (HDPE), in accordance with internationally recognized standards.
+The sub-ducts shall be ribbed or silicone coated inside and shall be capable of accommodating Fibre Optic Cables or act as lead-ins to buildings/customer premises. - c.
+The outer corrugate ducts and inner ducts must be bonded so that the inner ducts do not separate from the exterior when temperature changes. - d.
+The ducts shall be marked and labelled at each manhole and at all entry and end points. - e.
+The following minimum size of ducts as contained in Table 2 below shall be used for all new metro Fibre installations: